dlumbrer/VBoard/README.md

 Follow this steps to build a a visualization:

-* Select the index of your ElasticSearch (the index should have a type called "items")
+* Select the index and the type of your ElasticSearch

 ![Screenshot](images/selectindex.png)